May 19th, 2021

 How to fix a phone that won't turn on

 Our phones help us stay connected, so when they stop working (or worse, won't turn on), there's a lot we can't do—from texting and calling to surfing the web and watching videos on apps like TikTok® and Instagram®.

-Fortunately, Asurion Experts come across issues like this every day.
+Fortunately, Asurion Experts come across phone repair issues like this every day.
 They help millions of customers get the most out of their favorite tech, whether it's a broken Xbox Series X™ or a swollen laptop battery.
 If your phone hasn't been turning on like it should, check out their tips for getting your device working again (so you can get back to enjoying that video of Adam Sandler leaving IHOP®).

 Why won't my phone turn on?